forestgrape/coronavirus/index.md

 - published, including raw data

 __Note__:
 These are unchecked proposals and should be carefully supervised.
+Ideally methods are __first simulated__, e.g. by methods described in the section [Particle Dynamics in Respiratory Tract](#particles).
 Anything that could alter/increase the natural airflow and thus possibly the distribution of viruses could cause irritations and infections in new locations.
-Ideally such methods are __first simulated__, e.g. by methods described in the section [Particle Dynamics in Respiratory Tract](#particles).
-Such methods (e.g. High Flow Therapy) will not be further discussed here.
+Methods likely doing this (e.g. High Flow Therapy) will not be further discussed here. <!-- todo add ref-->

 #### increase the mucus flow
 Increase the mucus flow and clearance by increasing the humidity [Hong](#hong), [Hasani](#hasani)